AdeolaAdesina/YPForumng/README.md

 # Young Pharmacists Forum Code Source for collaborators
+YPG Forum is a discussion platform for every young pharmacist all over the world.

 This is the code base for YPF.
 Any issues?
 Send me a mail at adeolaadesina@gmail.com